gobbez/Flet_Gemini_AI_assistant/README.md

 ## 💪 Updates

-- Due to short time, the recursive_chat isn't working anymore.
-I will update it asap.
 - Added different chats.
-In a recent future each chat will be independent and there will be different AIs for each one.
+Each chat is independent and doesn't have the memory of the others.
+- Each AI will write messages on their own chat
+- Everything is working fine, but if you talk with 2+ chats simultaneously Gemini will reach a time-out.

 ## 🌟 Overview